1. What is GSTIN?

-The Goods and Service Tax Network (or GSTN) is a non-profit, non-government organization.
-It will manage the entire IT system of the GST portal, which is the mother database for everything GST.
-This portal will be used by the government to track every financial transaction, and will provide taxpayers with all services – from registration to filing taxes and maintaining all tax details.
+Whereas, the Goods and Service Tax Network (or GSTN) is an organization which manages the entire IT system of the GST portal.
+This portal will be used by the Government of India to track every financial transaction, and will provide taxpayers with all services – from registration to filing taxes and maintaining all tax details.

 Once you have a GSTIN , you will need to :